david-macmahon/DopplerDriftSearchPipelineOutputs.jl/README.md

 - `hirate`: The highest drift rate of all proto-hits in this hit's cluster.

-The fields whose names start with `pk` describe the hit (i.e. the peak proto-hit of the cluster).  `nhits` and the various `lo`/`hi` fields are intended to give some very basic indication of the morphology of the proto-hit cluster.
+The fields whose names start with `pk` describe the hit (i.e. the peak proto-hit of the cluster).
+Fields whose names start with `ct` describe the centroid of the cluster.  `nhits` and the various `lo`/`hi` fields are intended to give some very basic indication of the morphology of the proto-hit cluster.

 # Loading hits